VasilisMos/NLMeans-CUDA/README.md

 | Cuda Shared | 60 ms | 274 ms | 1418 ms |

 ## Correctness - Validation
-The correctness of the output image that each version produces can be checked in the site <a id="1/">https://online-image-comparison.com/</a> by uploading the image that each version produces (If 2 images are the same the result should not show any red signs - Insert a small 'Fuzz' value to detect even small differences).
+The correctness of the output image that each version produces can be checked on the site <a id="1/">https://online-image-comparison.com/</a> by uploading the image that each version produces (If 2 images are the same the result should not show any red signs - Insert a small 'Fuzz' value to detect even small differences).
 To verify the equality of two images with C simply run:

     make validation